 - To supervise the weekly laundry service for staff and students.

-- To ensure that staff uniforms are washed daily (assisted by Welfare Assistants).
+- To ensure that staff uniforms are washed daily.

-- To oversee the residential side of the centre, including liaising with the Welfare Assistants and housemasters regarding student welfare, hygiene, bedtimes and wake-ups.
+- To oversee the residential side of the centre, including liaising with the House Parents regarding student welfare, hygiene, bedtimes and wake-ups.

-- To be responsible, together with the Centre Manager, for the welfare of all students, group leaders and staff, at your centre.
+- To be jointly responsible for the welfare of all students, group leaders and staff, at your centre.
 This includes overseeing and keeping records of any disciplinary issues.

-- To lead the welcome meeting with the Centre Manager in order to make sure students and staff get to know you, understand and follow Exsportise rules and procedures.
+- To be part of welcome meeting in order to make sure students and staff get to know you, understand and follow Exsportise rules and procedures.